Tien-Nhat/Build-Chat-Bot-With-Flutter-InterBrycen/README.md

 * 13/08/2023: Successfully resolve the issue of excessively long text by segmenting the text into smaller parts for embedding by the model.

 * 14/08/2023: Refine the app, removing any redundant lines of code.

+* 15/08/2023: Continue fine-tuning, add the feature of remembering chat history for the summarization section.